Shura Taft: Television

-In 2011, Taft became the male host of the music show Eclipse Music TV on Go! and in 2012, the host of The Supercoach Show on Fox Footy.
+In 2011, Taft became host of the music program Eclipse Music TV on GO!, followed in 2012 by hosting duties on The Supercoach Show for Fox Footy.

-In 2013, he was the host of the sixth season of the Australian version of The Mole.
-He also filled in for Larry Emdur once on The Morning Show later in the year.
+He went on to host the sixth season of the Australian version of The Mole in 2013 and later that year filled in for Larry Emdur on The Morning Show.

-In 2014, Taft joined Weekend Breakfast on the Hit Network as anchor and Triple M Melbourne as a casual radio presenter.

-In 2017, Taft joined the Seven Network for their coverage of the Australian Open in Melbourne.
-He regularly appeared in the crowd to interview spectators in between matches and helped to build atmosphere just prior to the players entering the stadium.
+In 2017, Taft joined the Seven Network’s coverage of the Australian Open, where he regularly appeared among the crowd interviewing spectators and helping build the atmosphere before player entrances.

+Radio

+Taft worked as a radio presenter on Nova 100 early in his career.

+In 2014, he joined the Hit Network’s Weekend Breakfast as anchor and also became a casual presenter on Triple M Melbourne.